ajeyln/bhasha/app/README.md

 * install Python and related modules : pip install  <b> requirements.txt </b>
 * provide input files : here user creates list of words (for exercises) and dumps the file in <b>"input"</b> folder
 * prepare translated words for input words : using GOOGLE googletrans package, translated words are prepared in selected source languages
-* prepare MCQ Quiz web pages : here Multiple Choice questions contain question word in Target Language and options in Source Languages.
-Also in order to improve memorization, MCQ web pages are also prepared with Question word in source language and options in Target Language.
-There is complete randomization on options
+* prepare MCQ Quiz web pages : here Multiple Choice questions contain question word in Source Language and options in Destination Languages.
+Also in order to improve memorization, MCQ web pages are also prepared with Question word in Destination language and options in Source Language.
+There is complete randomization on options.
-* prepare audio files : using GOOGLE gTTS (google text to speech) for any Target Language word, we can create spoken form of the word from native speaker.
+* prepare audio files : using GOOGLE gTTS (google text to speech) for any  Language word, we can create spoken form of the word from native speaker.
 This helps our learners to listen carefully the words in native form

 ## <a name="modules"></a> Modules